-- Conducts applied research into questions facing Idaho's rangelands. - Partners with stakeholders to identify research questions, outreach, and education. - Investigates social, economic, and ecological questions the produces objective, unbiased science. - Develops summaries and syntheses of science to share with decision makers and stakeholders. - Develops tools and products that assist managers and producers as they make decisions. - Brings the knowledge of more than 30 faculty together with stakeholder interests to jointly provide leadership for the discovery of new knowledge and create science-based solutions for rangelands. - Works within UI Extension, UI College of Agricultural and Life Sciences, and UI College of Natural Resources to develop and deliver programs. - Partners with other U of I Centers (ie, the Policy Analysis Group)McClure Center for Public Policy Research to deliver cross-cutting information.
+- Fosters applied research into questions facing Idaho's rangelands.

+- Partners with stakeholders to identify research questions, outreach, and education.

+- Investigates social, economic, and ecological questions the produces objective, unbiased science.

+- Develops summaries and syntheses of science to share with decision makers and stakeholders.

+- Develops tools and products that assist managers and producers as they make decisions.

+- Brings the knowledge of 35 faculty together with stakeholder interests to jointly provide leadership for the discovery of new knowledge and create science-based solutions for rangelands.

+- Works closely with UI Extension, UI College of Agricultural and Life Sciences, and UI College of Natural Resources to develop and deliver programs.

+- Partners with other U of I Centers (ie, the Policy Analysis Group) to deliver cross-cutting information.